Philonous/libjuice-hs/libjuice/README.md

 The limitations compared to a fully-featured ICE agent are:
 - Only UDP is supported as transport protocol.
 Other protocols are ignored.
 - Only one component is supported.
 This is sufficient for WebRTC Data Channels or multiplexed RTP/RTCP ([RFC5731](https://tools.ietf.org/html/rfc5761)).
-- Candidates are gathered without binding to specific network interfaces.
-This should behave identically to the full implementation on most client systems and allows to greatly reduce complexity.
+- Candidates are gathered without binding to each network interface, which behaves identically to the full implementation on most client systems.

 It also implements a lightweight STUN/TURN server ([RFC8489](https://tools.ietf.org/html/rfc8489) and [RFC8656](https://tools.ietf.org/html/rfc8656)).
 The server can be disabled at compile-time with the `NO_SERVER` flag.

-For a STUN/TURN server application based on libjuice, see [Violet](https://github.com/paullouisageneau/violet).

 ## Dependencies